bradleyeckert/hermes/docs/mole.md

 File reading is outside the scope of Mole.
 Messages can only be read from the beginning, so the utility of reading them with Mole would be limited.
 But, the file reading demo is `test/read.c`.
 The file is created by `test/test.c`.

 ## Modern UARTs

-The buffer size is affected by the latency of USB-serial conversion.
-Supposing a 4ms round trip time (host to target to host), you probably want messages to amount to that span of time.
-At 1 MBPS, a UART can send 400 bytes in 4 ms. You would want 512- or 256-byte buffers.

 Data can be streamed out of the UART as a file stream.
 It is authenticated after each block.
 Such one-way communication doesn't care about USB latency or whether there is anything connected to the port.